Daegybyte/distarb/README.md

 ### Miscellaneous:

 No animals were harmed in the making of this program.
-One particularly happy corgi named Doc received many treats from the treat jar on my desk.
+However, one particularly happy corgi named Doc received heaps of treats from the treat jar on my desk.
 As a result, he is becoming a bit of a chunk.

 #### Like keys on a keyboard, your turn signal is not that far from your fingers.
 Use it.